danwing/metadata/draft-rw-flow-metadata.md

 The bitrate is calculated over each second.
 This means the packets can arrive at the start of a second, as near as possible behind each other, and the remaining portion of that second could have no packets transmitted.

-> Discussion: should we also signal bursts for variable bit rates?

 ### Host Treatment